bjornregnell/reqeng-book/slides/02-func.md

   * Class: listener has
     * Spec: A user that listens to music.
     * Field: id has
-      * Spec: A unique identifier of listener.
-Must only contain letters and digits.
+      * Spec: A unique identifier of a listener.
+Must only contain letters and digits, no whitespace or special characters.
       * Example: abc123
     * Field: password has
       * Spec: ...